oeng099/Summer-Research-GUI-Project/wiki/Owen_Eng_log.md

 #05 January 2022
 Changed the font on all screens to make it more readable.
 Moved text on the left side of the visualise screen slightly to the right.

+#06 January 2022
+Changed the background to white for greater readability.
+Added in an additional button to differentiate between plotting a CSV or WAV file.
+Implemented functionality to show the details of a landmark emotion point when hovered over.